livioribeiro/selva/docs/tutorial.md

 ```

 And... that's it!
 A module or package named `application` will automatically
-be imported and scanned for controllers and services.
+be imported and scanned for handlers and services.

 You can structure the `application` package however suits you.